PMMALI2000/Netsquare-CTF/README.md

-# Netsquare-CTF
-Dive into Netsquare's CTF environment—break through the web defenses, gain a foothold, and escalate privileges to conquer the system.

 # Netsquare CTF

 Welcome to the Netsquare CTF repository!
 This challenge includes a mix of web and network-based tasks designed to test your cybersecurity skills.
 Created for educational purposes, it aims to provide hands-on experience in areas like Enumeration, encryption bypass, path traversal, file upload vulnerability, and privilege escalation.